EightEFI/Digitraffic-road-conditions/README.md

 1. Go to **Settings** → **Devices & Services** → **Add Integration**
 2. Search for "**DigiTraffic**"
 3. **Select Language**: Choose Finnish or English
-4. **Choose Type**: Select "Ajokeli tieosuudella" (Road conditions)
+4. **Choose Type**: Select "Ajokeli tieosuudella" or "Driving condition in a road section"
 5. **Enter Road Section**: Paste the road section title you copied from the [Fintraffic map](https://liikennetilanne.fintraffic.fi/kartta/) (e.g., "Tie 3: Valtatie 3 3.250")
-6. If multiple matches are found, select the exact section from the dropdown
+6. If there are multiple search results, selec the desired station from search results, otherwise this step is skipped automatically

 The integration will create two entities in the instance of "Tie 3: Valtatie 3 3.250" for example:
 - **Current Conditions** sensor (e.g., Eng `sensor.valtatie_3_3_250_current_conditions`, or Fin `sensor.valtatie_3_3_250_ajokeli_tällä_hetkellä`)